brettinternet/slides/content/ai/_index.md

 Dorian calls these "surgical" updates, where you're basically paving a precise path for the agent to make changes (the precision can be variable).
 You might first build up a context from a discovery or planning stage with an agent.
 In large enterprise codebases, this is all about how you manage context.

-I'd say that writing code is rarely is the bottleneck.
+Writing code is rarely the bottleneck, however.
 {{% /note %}}

 ---